techlib/celus/docs/install.rst

 Loading initial data into the database
 --------------------------------------

-In `Celus` many parts of the system are not hard-coded but driven by the configuration stored in the application database.
+In `CELUS` many parts of the system are not hard-coded but driven by the configuration stored in the application database.
 Just after installation this database is empty and thus many essential pieces are missing, such as the definitions of report types, data dimensions, etc.

-Because bootstrapping the whole system manually would be a lot of work which would be the same between installs, we provide basic set of reports, dimensions, etc. with `Celus`.
+Because bootstrapping the whole system manually would be a lot of work which would be the same between installs, we provide basic set of reports, dimensions, etc. with `CELUS`.
 This data are meant to be used only once for bootstrapping the system.
 If you have already made your own changes in the system database, you could lose data by repeating the procedure described below, so be careful.